TheGammaSqueeze/GammaOS-RK3566/README.md

 Flashing the custom firmware:
 - Close all command line windows from before
 - Navigate to your extracted GammaOS/GammaOSLite folder
+- Open the FlashPartitions script
+  - Windows: double click the .bat file.
+  - Mac/Linux, open a terminal in the GammaOS directory, issue the command `sh FlashPartitions.sh`
-- Open the FlashPartitions script, it will begin flashing the firmware.
+- It will begin flashing the firmware.
 This step can take up to 10 minutes so be patient.
+- (MANDATORY FOR STOCK OS USERS OR IF YOU ARE SWITCHING BETWEEN GAMMAOS AND GAMMAOS LITE, IGNORE IF UPGRADING) Open the EraseUserData script
+  - Windows: double click the .bat file.
+  - Mac/Linux, open a terminal in the GammaOS directory, issue the command `sh EraseUserData.sh`
-- **(ONLY FOR STOCK OS USERS):** Open the EraseUserData script, it will begin factory resetting your device in preperation for GammaOS.
+- It will begin factory resetting your device in preperation for GammaOS.
 When the script is complete, the command prompt window will close itself after 60 seconds.
 - You can now reboot your device by pressing the power button once.
 - Congratulations, you are now on the latest GammaOS!